 Configuring a popup window with OIDC

-As a brand, you might want to leverage Open ID Connect (OIDC) native support for authorization flows that happen via a popup window versus redirection.
+As a brand, you might want to leverage OpenID Connect (OIDC) native support for authorization flows that happen via a popup window instead of a full-page redirection.

-Developers or administrators of a web application using an authorization code flow via popup typically only need to know a few pieces of information to redirect to Strivacity for login and self-service related activities.
+Developers or administrators of a web application using an authorization code flow via popup typically only need to know a few pieces of information to redirect to Strivacity for login and self-service-related activities.

 🚧